Legal Questions Clients Frequently Ask

 A conviction for that will cause an additional suspension on your privilege to drive in Virginia, as well as fines and possible jail time.

-ANSWER: WRONG.
+WRONG.
 Reckless driving, either generally or by speed, is a misdemeanor charge, not an infraction.
 It carries six demerit points on your license.
+Reckless driving convictions carry the potential for up to twelve months in jail, up to $2,500 in fines, and a licesnse suspension of up to 6 months.
 Additionally, it stays on your driving transcript for eleven years, but on your criminal record forever.

 Additionally, it can cost you a security clearance and forever prevent you from obtaining one or from obtaining a commercial driver’s license.

-ANSWER: No, you have thirty days in those circumstances to file a motion to rehear.
+No, you have up to 60 days in those circumstances to file a motion to rehear.
 If this is granted, the conviction will be vacated, and then the judge will consider the evidence and the accused will have an opportunity to put on a defense.

 Yes, because the steps involved in obtaining an uncontested divorce can be tricky and misleading.
 And experienced attorney, familiar with the Northern Virginia Circuit Courts will be able to make the experience much smoother.
 That attorney will draft the divorce complaint and divorce decree and ensure that every requirement is met before going to court.